The internet we need

 1. Public benefit

-To what extent your work enable safe, secure and resilient running or critical infrastructure, whose loss or compromise could severely impact society?
+- To what extent your work enables safe, secure and resilient running of critical infrastructure, whose loss or compromise could severely impact society?

 2. Core need